JasonGao76/students/_posts/Time_Box_Entrees/2023-09-03-Daily_Plan_Week_24.md

 -

 ## Tuesday:
-> Use breakpoints (through inspect --> sources) and step over to debug (frontend debugging)
+> Breakpoint/Debugging Talk
+- Frontend
+    - Open frontend in browser --> inspect --> sources (might need to open file and refresh to see code) --> place a breakpoint in the fetch code for a request by clicking on the line number --> run the request on the frontend --> breakpoint should stop the program
     - Go through errors / code step by step to see how things are running and being defined
+- Backend
+    - Place breakpoint in backend VSCode in the api code for where functions/reqeusts are defined (hover over the line number and then click the red circle next to it) --> go to main.py file and run "Python Debugger: Debug Python File" (click the dropdown next to the arrow/play button) ON MAIN.PY --> go to frontend and send the request (where the breakpoint is) to backend --> VSCode will highlight and stop the program
-- Run main.py in debug mode to do same (go step by step, see what is being defined as what, etc) using breakpoints in VSCode (backend debugging)
+    - Go step by step, see what is being defined as what in the top left, etc.
-    - Python Debugger: Debug Python File
-        - DO ON main.py

 ## Wednesday:
 > Talk